CSE's Equities Management Framework

 • Vulnerabilities that are public knowledge will not be subject to an equity assessment under this Framework.

 • When a decision is made to disclose a vulnerability, CSE will do so responsibly with impacted vendors to ensure that system owners and operators are able to apply mitigation measures prior to public notification.
+In select cases, CSE may choose to postpone acting on the disclosure of a vulnerability if an environmental scan assesses an elevated risk to Canada and Canadians if released.
+Postponed disclosures will resume once the risk is reduced or mitigated.

 Decisions to retain individual vulnerabilities shall be reviewed at minimum every twelve (12) months from the date the original equity management decision was approved under the Framework.
 If significant new information about a vulnerability or mitigation measures becomes available, CSE will reassess the decision at the earliest opportunity.

-• Brings forward identified vulnerabilities as soon as possible.
+• brings forward identified vulnerabilities as soon as possible

-• Performs an expert assessment of identified vulnerabilities for threat, impact and mitigation (identified below).
+• performs an expert assessment of identified vulnerabilities for threat, impact and mitigation (identified below)

-• Documents completed assessments with recommendations provided to the Equities Review Board.
+• documents completed assessments with recommendations provided to the Equities Review Board

-• Reviews assessments and recommendations from the Technical Panel and, if needed, seeks further clarification.
+• reviews assessments and recommendations from the Technical Panel and, if needed, seeks further clarification

-Head CCCS and DC SIGINT
+Head or Associate Head of the Cyber Centre and DC SIGINT

-• Receive and review regular reporting from the Equities Review Board.
+• Receive and review regular reporting from the Equities Review Board

-Chief CSE
+Chief of CSE

 Review

-Factors to be Considered in an Equity Assessment
+Factors to be considered in an equity assessment

-The following factors—at a minimum—will be considered when conducting an equity assessment:
+The following factors (at a minimum) will be considered when conducting an equity assessment:

-• Whether the vulnerability relates to an information system or technology relied on by the Government of Canada or Canada’s critical infrastructures;
+• Whether the vulnerability relates to an information system or technology relied on by the Government of Canada or Canada’s critical infrastructures

-• Whether the vulnerability, though not relied upon by the Government of Canada or Canada’s critical infrastructures, is found on information systems or technology in widespread use in Canada;
+• Whether the vulnerability, though not relied upon by the Government of Canada or Canada’s critical infrastructures, is found on information systems or technology in widespread use in Canada

-• Whether and which adversaries have the capability to use the vulnerability against Canadian networks;
+• Whether and which adversaries have the capability to use the vulnerability against Canadian networks

-• The severity of damage that could be caused should the vulnerability be successfully exploited by a threat actor.
+• The severity of damage that could be caused should the vulnerability be successfully exploited by a threat actor

-• Whether any other comparable capability is available to CSE that could be employed to achieve the same outcome as expected from using a retained vulnerability.
+• Whether any other comparable capability is available to CSE that could be employed to achieve the same outcome as expected from using a retained vulnerability

-• Whether there are any mitigation measures that would reduce the impact of the vulnerability on the information systems and technology relied on by the Government of Canada, Canada’s critical infrastructures and, to the extent the required information is available, information systems and technology in widespread use in Canada;
+• Whether there are any mitigation measures that would reduce the impact of the vulnerability on the information systems and technology relied on by the Government of Canada, Canada’s critical infrastructures and, to the extent the required information is available, information systems and technology in widespread use in Canada

-• Whether the vulnerability was provided by an allied partner and already assessed under a similar equities process.
+• Whether the vulnerability was provided by an allied partner and already assessed under a similar equities process

 Definitions